CCBDA-UPC/Cloud-Computing-QuickStart/Quick-Start-Markdown.md

   * Unordered sub-list item 1
   * Unordered sub-list item 2

+    Some text that should be aligned with the above item.

+    Another text that should be aligned with the above item.

 7. List Item 4

    Some text that should be aligned with the above item.

    Another text that should be aligned with the above item.
 ```